 Attorneys for Sealing Indiana Protective Order Records

 Being the subject of a protective order can have lasting impacts.
-Whether the court denied an application for a protective order against you or the protective order has expired, public records continue to show you were once named as a person against whom someone applied for a protective order.
+Whether the court denied an application for a protective order against you or the protective order has expired, Indiana court records, like those listed on Mycase Indiana, continue to show you were once named as a person against whom someone applied for a protective order.
 Indiana has long allowed the expungement of criminal records in certain cases, but, in 2019, the Indiana General Assembly passed a law also setting out a procedure for sealing Indiana protective order records.

 At Keffer Hirschauer LLP, we focus on protecting your rights.
 Whether that’s through criminal defense, expungement of your criminal record, or sealing your Indiana protective order record and related files, we know how opportunities can be shaped—or limited—by having these records.

 How Sealing Indiana Protective Order Records Can Help You

 Whether borne of a simple misunderstanding or the result of a particularly tense situation from your past, records showing that someone has sought a protective order against you can haunt your future.
 Even if you did not violate a protective order—or if a protective order was wrongly entered against you—as the subject of the order, you’ve been publicly named as someone who threatened or caused harm to another person.

 Sealing Indiana protective order records can help clear your name and your path to a brighter future, but only if you take the necessary steps and in the manner required by statute.
 Otherwise, this stain on your record can follow you for years and affect your options for employment and housing, not to mention your reputation.